Peripheral arterial disease screening

 What if my test results are fine?

 First of all, congratulations!
-As a woman, though, your risk for heart disease changes over time, so it's important to learn the factors that could impact your heart health.
-More than 80% of women aged 40-60 have at least one risk factor for heart disease!
-If you have any of these risk factors, there may be other screenings recommended by your doctor.
+Remember, however, that your risk for heart disease changes over time, so it's important to learn the factors that could impact your heart health.
+For women, more than 80 percent aged 40-60 have at least one risk factor for heart disease If you have any of these risk factors, there may be other screenings recommended by your doctor.

 Risk factors for heart disease